Bad Weather Motorcycle Lawyers

 Under the eggshell skull theory, when a victim is predisposed to injuries, such as when they already have a bad knee or a bad back, the tortfeasor is required to pay the extra money in damages.
 And this is because the pre-existing injuries were made worse.
 A great example would be an older adult with a bad leg.

 Also, we already know that the older we get, the slower our judgment and reaction time becomes.
 Accordingly, a reasonable motorist would assume that older adults are riding and adjust their driving behavior in inclement weather to take this into account.

-60 and Up?
-You Are at Great Risk!
+60 Years Of Age And Up?
+You Are At Great Risk!

 Statistics show that riding becomes exponentially more dangerous for bikers 60 years of age or older.
 In a wreck, the senior is still held to the same standard as any other driver to ride reasonably safe for road conditions.
 However, driving in bad weather is not recommended for any rider, but especially not for people already at increased risk.
 Especially hot weather can increase an elders’ risk for dehydration, etc. The point is, know yourself and know your limitations before suiting up.